tkardi/writeup/content/post/2018/07/22/from-points-to-polygons.md

 --embed

-and was intrigued to still finish this although most probably it will be a great mess and very hard to understand.
+and was intrigued to still get it finished because there is some similarity between these tasks of creating areal data out of point-based data.

 ## Input data